 Thanks for joining us for a fun-filled weekend for all ages at the Saltire Roofing & Building Family Book Festival!

 Help keep Borders Book Festival alive!

-If you feel you are able to donate to allow us to continue to deliver the festival this year and beyond, we would be most grateful.
+As a charity we rely heavily on the support and generosity of our regular Borders Book Festival goers.
+If you feel you are able to donate to allow us to continue to deliver the festival in 2023 and beyond, we would be most grateful.

 Get social with the Borders Book Festival

 Like, follow and share your festival experiences with us across Instagram to Facebook and Twitter.